07 Sep 2023

 Intelligence gathering to prove demand has been critical in Greater Manchester’s experience.
 The city region has taken steps to demonstrate the investment numbers on a region-wide scale to evidence the massive demand for construction skills and reassure businesses.
-For example, GMCA produced a study in August 2021 that evidenced £14.1bn of investment in construction over the next 5 years.
+For example, GMCA produced a study in August 2021 that evidenced £14.1 billion of investment in construction over the next 5 years.

 What resources were needed?

-A further £500k was awarded to the Academy through Department for Education funding, this time focusing on training the unemployed or those switching careers.
+A further £500,000 was awarded to the Academy through Department for Education funding, this time focusing on training the unemployed or those switching careers.

 Lessons from Greater Manchester

-Building on the existing local industry
+Engage the existing local industry

 GMCA has been able to tap into Manchester’s significant construction sector.
-Diversification of the region’s existing skill base, supporting companies and employees who have relevant expertise to expand into retrofit, is a central pillar of the authority’s plan.
+Diversification of the region’s existing skills base, supporting companies and employees who have relevant expertise to expand into retrofit, is a central pillar of the authority’s plan.

-The UK construction sector consists largely of SMEs (Small and Medium Enterprises) or self-employed people; in Greater Manchester, the figure is between 35% to 40%.
-Smaller businesses are less able to take time away from income-generating activities than larger organisations and have less incentive to release staff for training or to invest in green upskilling – which is why fully-funded training opportunities, like those offered through Skills for Growth, are so important.
+The UK construction sector consists largely of Small and Medium Enterprises (SMEs) or self-employed people.
+In Greater Manchester, the figure is between 35% to 40%.
+Smaller businesses are less able to take time away from income-generating activities than larger organisations and have less incentive to release staff for training or to invest in green upskilling, which is why fully-funded training opportunities, like those offered through Skills for Growth, are so important.

-As a key partner for achieving net-zero targets, the sector and its workers must be positively engaged and appropriately supported.
-GMCA is initially targeting its efforts towards willing ‘early adopters’ within the construction sector, with the aim of establishing and growing the market.
+- Target early adopters first.
+GMCA has been targeting its efforts towards willing "early adopters" within the construction sector, with the aim of establishing and growing the market.
+Although this has been slower than hoped, it's still a valid strategy.
 Once a viable market is proven, others will be encouraged to follow suit.